Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 = WIP =
 - Added a 'digital' parameter in the shortcode to specify a digital product.
+- The shipping preference is set based on the 'digital' parameter in the PayPal Commerce Platform Checkout option.
 - The product name will support more special characters and foreign characters.
 - Added a utility function to check for special characters in the product name.